Myanmar protests (2021–present): Campaigns and strikes

+historically and culturally specific to Myanmar.
+But they also developed innovative tactics and strategies borrowed from global repertoires of contention.

 Civil Disobedience Movement and labour strikes

 On 2 February 2021, healthcare workers and civil servants across the country, including in the national capital, Naypyidaw, launched a national civil disobedience movement (အာဏာဖီဆန်ရေးလှုပ်ရှားမှု), in opposition to the coup d'état.
 A Facebook campaign group dubbed the "Civil Disobedience Movement" has attracted more than 230,000 followers, since its initial launch on 2 February 2021.
-Min Ko Naing, an 8888 Uprising leader, has urged the public to adopt a "no recognition, no participation" stance to the military regime.
+Min Ko Naing, an Uprising leader, has urged the public to adopt a "no recognition, no participation" stance to the military regime.
 One expert on the government's civil service system estimated that the country had about one million civil servants and that about three-quarters of them had walked off their jobs.

 Healthcare workers from dozens of state-run hospitals and institutions initiated a labour strike starting 3 February 2021.
 As of 3 February 2021, healthcare workers in more than 110 hospitals and healthcare agencies have participated in the movement.
 Six of the thirteen-member Mandalay City Development Committee, including vice-mayor Ye Mon, resigned on 3 February 2021, in protest against the coup d'état.
 Labor strike participants have faced intimidation and threats from superiors.
 By 9 February, COVID vaccination had been suspended, the country's testing system had collapsed and most hospitals in Myanmar had shut down.

 The labour strikes have quickly spread to other sectors.
 Seven teacher organisations, including the 100,000-strong Myanmar Teachers' Federation, have pledged to join the labour strike.
 Staff in the Ministry of Foreign Affairs, formerly led by Aung San Suu Kyi, have also joined the strike.
 On 4 February 2021, in Naypyidaw, civil servants employed at the Ministry of Agriculture, Livestock and Irrigation staged a protest.
 On 5 February 2021, three hundred copper miners at the Kyisintaung copper mines joined the strike campaign.
 Miner Sithu Tun stated that the strike would continue until the "elected leaders receive[d] their power back".